Forest Management

 James Mayer, Stephen Bass.
 Recognized as the most authoritative study to date of policy processes that affect forests and people.
 Offers a thorough analysis of the issues, options and factors that determine different outcomes.
 Goes on to provide clear and practical advice on how to formulate, manage and implement policies appropriate to different contexts - policies that result in real improvements in the governance, use and economic benefits that can flow from forests to those who depend upon them.
 Essential reading for policy-makers, forestry practitioners, academics and students in all areas of forest policy, management and governance.
 6-3/4 x 9-1/2, 336p, diagrams, tables, 2004.

-P0964 paperback ..........US $66.50 CAN $79.95
+P0964 paperback ..........US $73.95 CAN $98.95

 FOREST POLICY FOR PRIVATE FORESTRY: Global and Regional Challenges

 Lawrence Teeter, Benjamin Cashore, Dao Zhang, eds..
 Given the concern over the sustainability of forestry, it is important to develop effective policies to support or shape private forestry to ensure a positive contribution to that end.
 This book includes 27 peer-reviewed papers from a conference held in Atlanta, GA (2001) on private forestry, including both the private ownership of forests and the private use and management of public forests.
 Coverage includes: the emergence of a new paradigm for public involvement in private forestry; the challenges of sustainability; certification programs, and; country experiences from the Americas, Europe, Asia and Oceania.
-Of likely interest to forest owners, industry decision-makers, policy-makers, and students of forestry and natural resource economics & policy.
+A reference of likely interest to forest owners, industry decision-makers, policy-makers, and students of forestry and natural resource economics & policy.
 7 x 9-1/2, 336p; 68 b&w illustrations, 2003

-F5993 hardcover ..........US $150.00 CAN $172.95
+F5993 hardcover ..........US $210.00 CAN $279.95

 TWO PATHS TOWARD SUSTAINABLE FORESTS: Public Values in Canada and the United States

 Bruce Schindler, et al..
-The U.S. and Canada face a common challenge: to achieve a sustainable form of forest management that has wide public support.
+The United States and Canada face a common challenge: to achieve a sustainable form of forest management that has wide public support.
 This is the first book to examine the social and economic aspects of sustainable forestry and the resulting impacts on resource policy in both countries.
 Attempts to make sense of citizens' expectations for forests, and the responses by public-land managers and policymakers.
 By comparing the challenges and the different approaches adopted, this book points the way towards potential solutions to common problems.
 6 x 9, 368p, b&w illustrations, 2003.

-T5615 paperback ..........US $34.95 CAN $42.95
+T5615 paperback ..........US $34.95 CAN $39.95

 THE POLICY PROCESS: A Practical Guide for Natural Resource Professionals